Trump appeals as judge OKs Manhattan DA getting tax returns

 Marrero’s ruling echoed his prior decision in the case that was upheld by the U.S. Supreme Court last month.

-The high court returned the case to Marrero to give Trump’s lawyers a chance to raise other concerns about the subpoena issued by Manhattan District Attorney Cyrus Vance Jr.
+The high court had returned the case to Marrero to give Trump’s lawyers a chance to raise other concerns about the subpoena issued by Manhattan District Attorney Cyrus Vance Jr.

-Messages seeking comment on the ruling were left with Trump’s lawyer and Vance’s office.
+Messages seeking comment on the ruling were left with Trump’s lawyer.
+A spokesperson for Vance’s office declined comment.

 Trump, through his lawyers, has argued that the subpoena was issued in bad faith, might have been politically motivated and amounted to harassment of him, especially since the wording mimicked the language in congressional subpoenas.